rusefi/rusefi_documentation/Standalone-on-Demand.md

-We can develop and fabricate a Standalone PnP ECU board for more or less any port injected gasoline engine for $400.
+We can develop and fabricate a Standalone PnP ECU board for more or less any port injected gasoline engine for $550.

-(well, minimal order of three required)
+(well, minimal order of three required so minimal order price $1650)

 * two months turn around time
 * up to dual ETB